Section Four

 Part Four: Just Look at the ASHA Leader Now!

-Speech-Language Pathology’s Culture About Culture Is Terrible: The Circular and Never-Ending Story of a Self-Centered Profession Determined to Get Everything Wrong
+Story #2: Speech-Language Pathology’s Culture About Culture Has Always Been Terrible and Still Is — The Circular and Never-Ending Story of a Self-Centered Profession Determined to Get Everything Wrong

 I know!